 Some Utah cities have created tools to help residents build lifestyle habits that will reduce air pollution.
 Provo City has created the Clean Air Tool Kit a website listing clean air ideas and resources, while counties in the Wasatch Front are working to pass a regulation to prohibit businesses from the use of cleaning solvents containing volatile organic compounds.
 All things considered, the reality of better air quality in Utah lies in the hands of its residents.

 WHAT CAN YOU DO ABOUT IT?

 So, it looks like the majority of work to be done is in our own hands.
 What can you do about it?
 An easy way to simplify your impact is to identify your emission-releasing activities.
 Most likely you can narrow your impact to two major elements of your lifestyle:

 Your car is the number one contributor to Utah’s smoggy inversion and the reality is that you just have to drive less.
 Reducing your driving time in general is the best way you can overall lessen your emissions.
 Consider setting up a carpooling group at work or investing in a cleaner vehicle.

 Managing energy usage at home can be burdensome and frustrating when working with local utility companies.
 Become your own utility provider with solar!
-You can offset your entire electric bill and live comfortably knowing that you are doing your part to reduce pollution with renewable energy production.
+You can offset your entire electric bill and live comfortably knowing that you are doing your part to reduce pollution with renewable energy production in Utah.
 Click here to get a free quote for solar on your home.